 Such downfall was caused by the discovery of large oil reserves in other countries around the world (e.g. North Carolina in the United States) on one hand, and the world’s slow-but-continuous shift towards clean energy sources on the other.

 How did the oil prices’ drop affect the economy and the real estate market in Saudi Arabia?

-It can be attributed to the Dominos Effect.
-As explained earlier, the Saudi Arabian economic growth and sustainability was critically dependent on the oil industries.
+It can be attributed to the Dominoes Effect; as explained earlier, the Saudi Arabian economic growth and sustainability was critically dependent on the oil industries.

 When the oil prices fell, the generated revenues were reduced significantly and, therefore, the government decided to minimize the damage by cutting down its spending and the subsidies it used to offer for its citizens on one hand, and by imposing taxes on the other.